 Now it's your turn.
 Reading about it is one thing, but seeing it for yourself is where the real magic happens.

-The Seed Cracker: Look for a bird with a short, stout, powerful bill.
+The Seed Cracker: a short, stout, powerful bill

-• Where to look: Bird feeders, under trees, or in hedgrows
+Where to look: bird feeders, under trees, or in hedgerows.

-The Insect Tweezers: Spot a bird with a fine, slender, pointed bill, built for precision
+The Insect Tweezers: a fine, slender, pointed bill

 I'd love to hear how you get on.